Tuition & Fees

 - Koessler Athletic Center fees for lost or damaged equipment.

-Students who attend Canisius College under the provision of Public Laws 16, 346, 550, or 894 and those under the sponsorship and benefits of other government agencies are subject to regulations governing certified papers from the Department of Veterans Affairs or other appropriate government agencies.
+Students who attend Canisius University under the provision of Public Laws 16, 346, 550, or 894 and those under the sponsorship and benefits of other government agencies are subject to regulations governing certified papers from the Department of Veterans Affairs or other appropriate government agencies.
 They must present these papers to the Student Records and Financial Services Center.

 Deferred Tuition Payments

-Students desiring a tuition deferment or monthly installments in paying their tuition may enter into a Semester Payment Plan with the college.
+Students desiring a tuition deferment or monthly installments in paying their tuition may enter into a Semester Payment Plan with the university.
 If a student wishes to utilize the Semester Payment Plan, he/she must enroll in the plan by the due date on the bill.
 All Semester Payment Plans are subject to an administration fee and a penalty fee if the balance is not paid in full by the payment plan’s final due date.
 Once enrolled in a Semester Payment Plan, the administration fee will be added to the tuition bill and the remaining balance is due in accordance with the terms of the agreed upon plan.

 A full-time graduate student is one who carries at least 9 semester credit hours.